makerscraft/labs_interview/README.md

 ## Decomposing Client Requirements

 Please turn the following passage into a series of user stories.
 Associated with each story you should assign a point value of 1, 3, 5, 8.
-1 represents a "simple" story on this scale, 8 represents a "hard" problem on this scale.
+Story points represent _difficulty_, not time, a 3 point story represents the difficulty of the roman numerals challenge so an 8 point story should be roughly three times as difficult.

 We've given you a transcript from Joe Neckbeard, your stakeholder, about what they need.